 - Add vanilla and orange zest, beating until smooth.

 - Add powdered sugar and salt; beat on medium for about 2 minutes, until frosting is light and fluffy.

-- Glue jellybean eyes & nose to bunny with frosting.
+- Glue jelly bean eyes and nose to bunny with frosting.

-- Dust the cake with powdered sugar & serve.
+- Dust the cake with powdered sugar and serve.

 For the Carrot Cake:

 - 2 teaspoons baking soda

 - 1/2 cup buttermilk

 - 2 cups sugar